Culinary Home

-In Yiddish, a “tsimmes” is a long and involved procedure.
-To “make a tsimmes” means to make something unnecessarily complicated: “We were just going to serve coffee and cake, but she came in with a long list of recipes and made a big tsimmes out of the brunch.”
-Fortunately, there’s nothing complicated about this recipe.
-It’s as easy as it is delicious.
+In Yiddish, a "tzimmes" is a long and involved procedure.
+To "make a tzimmes" means to make something unnecessarily complicated: "We were just going to serve coffee and cake, but she came in with a long list of recipes and made a big tzimmes out of the brunch."
+Fortunately, there's nothing complicated about this recipe.
+It's as easy as it is delicious.

 This is adapted from a traditional recipe from the Persistent Vegetarian State Web site.